 WebDiscover Browser Description

 WebDiscover Browser is an adware threat developed by a Canada-based company named WebDiscover Media.
-Once installed on a PC, the malicious app makes a series of unwanted changes to all browsers installed on the computer, leading to a deteriorating online surfing experience.
+Once installed on a PC, the app makes a series of unwanted changes to all browsers installed on the computer, leading to a deteriorating online surfing experience.

 WebDiscover replaces the default home pages and search engines of affected Internet browsers with its own WebDiscover Homepage and WebDiscover Search, respectively.
-Furthermore, the malicious app modifies the “new tab” settings so that the corrupted browsers launch the malware's own search portal page when the user opens a new tab.
-Chrome users may not even recognize WebDiscover as an unwanted program and think they are using the regular Google Chrome browser as the malicious tool barely changes the user interface and the overall appearance of websites.
+Furthermore, the app modifies the “new tab” settings so that the corrupted browsers launch the program's own search portal page when the user opens a new tab.
+Chrome users may not even recognize WebDiscover as an unwanted program and think they are using the regular Google Chrome browser as the tool barely changes the user interface and the overall appearance of websites.
 This is not a surprise as WebDiscover is built on the basis of the open-source Google Chromium custom builder, which makes it look by design almost identical to Google Chrome.
 WebDiscover's search page is also based on a legitimate service - the search engine Bing.
 However, the scammers have misused Bing by filling the delivered search results with sponsored links to websites who pay for that kind of traffic.

 Some features of WebDiscover may even look convenient at first sight - like the added quick links to social media and the integrated search bar in the top section of the desktop which launches the manipulated Bing search whenever a user enters a search term.
 Yet, users who have unknowingly or deliberately installed it on their PCs will clearly notice huge amounts of ads being displayed on their screen, while their online searches will include irrelevant highlighted products promoted by WebDiscover Browser.